Emmacharleswilson/fab-fitness/README.md

 During development, the testing was mainly done solely using Firefox.

-In production the site has been tested on the following browsers,
+In production, the site has been tested on the following browsers,
 - Google Chrome
 - Firefox
 - Microsoft Edge